WHAT ARE ANTIOXIDANTS

 Antioxidants are released from the foods we eat through digestion and travel through the bloodstream and into cells where they do work on free radicals.

-Free radicals can be caused by outside sources, such as smoking or toxins, but a lot of them come from normal metabolism in the body.
-Thus, we can control them to some degree for example by not smoking or overeating but not entirely.
+Free radicals can be caused by outside sources, such as smoking or toxins, but a lot of them come from healthy metabolism in the body.
+Thus, we can control them to some degree, for example, by not smoking or overeating but not entirely.

-The body has built in defenses to reduce the impact of free radicals, but it could use some help.
+The body has built-in defences to reduce the impact of free radicals, but it could use some help.
 That’s where antioxidants come in.

 Many plants contain compounds that act as antioxidants.

 Vitamins that act as antioxidants include vitamin a, vitamin c, vitamin e, and the mineral selenium.
 Other non-vitamin substances that act as antioxidants include lutein and lycopene.

 There are many other, lesser-known compounds in foods that, at least in laboratory settings, have been shown to have antioxidant properties.